hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 Sorniotti: Blockchain and Trusted Computing: Problems, Pitfalls, and a Solution for Hyperledger Fabric. https://arxiv.org/abs/1805.08541

-From a Hyperledger Perspective, FPC is closely related to Private Data Objects (PDO) (https://github.com/hyperledger-labs/private-data-objects) and Avalon (https://github.com/hyperledger/avalon).
+FPC is closely related to the Private Data Objects (PDO) project (https://github.com/hyperledger-labs/private-data-objects) and Hyperledger Avalon (https://github.com/hyperledger/avalon).
-FPC is for Fabric what PDO is for Sawtooth: TEE-based smart contracts which extend the respective ledger technology with strong confidentiality in addition to the pre-existing strong integrity.
+A distinctive aspect is that FPC is tighly integrated with Hyperledger Fabric, while PDO and Avalon are ledger-agnostic and might require additional components as well as an extended trust model.
 Note that the PDO team is also involved in the design and development of FPC.
-Avalon on the other hand focuses on efficient off-chain confidential and (initially) state-less computation, e.g., it does not give any guarantee of rollback-resilient encrypted state or alike.

-Moreover, Corda (https://docs.corda.net/design/sgx-integration/design.html) proposes the use of Intel&reg; SGX to protect privacy and integrity of smart-contracts.
+Additionally, Corda (https://docs.corda.net/design/sgx-integration/design.html) proposes the use of Intel&reg; SGX to protect privacy and integrity of smart-contracts.

 # Development and Testing
 [testing]: #testing